urmzd/chess/README.md

     ## WILL IMPLEMENT THIS AFTER GAME IS COMPLETELY DONE
     Threefold Repetition:
         1. Requires a position to be repeated three times.
-NOT A MOVE(S).
+NOT MOVE(S).
 Castles, En Passent resets the possibility.
 A draw request may be made.

 PIECE: